 If you want a 4×4 truck for a BOV, then go for the Ford F-150.
 It’s a pretty popular truck in the USA and has been selling like hotcakes since the 1970s.
 One look at it, and it’s not hard to see why.
 All in all, it’s the best bug out vehicle for those who love pickup trucks.

 Some things we love about the Ford F-150:

 - Due to how popular a truck it is, spare parts are easily available.

 - Excellent off-roading capabilities.

 Things that might turn you away from the Ford F-150:

 - Not exactly fuel-efficient.

-On the list is the ever-popular Jeep Wrangler.
+On the list of our best bug out vehicles is the ever-popular Jeep Wrangler.
 It’s a prevalent choice as a BOV, and with good reason.
 The Jeep Wrangler is made to be an entirely off-road capable vehicle, able to cross muddy fields with ease and even some light stream and river crossing.
-It can even traverse sandy deserts, places where ordinary cars would sink.
-Plus, it’s such an iconic car that everyone just falls in love with.
+It can also traverse sandy deserts, places where ordinary cars would sink.
+Plus, it’s such an iconic car that everyone can’t help falling in love with.

 Some things we love about the Jeep Wrangler:

 - Amazing off-roading capabilities.